tdavislab/VIS-DSMT/README.md

 ## Importing a new example
 Users can import a new example with specific data format.

-The imput file should be a TXT file of the following format.
+The input file should be a TXT file of the following format.

 ![data format](public/img/data.png)